-CogNovo is an Innovative Doctoral Programme, funded by the EU Marie Curie initiative and Plymouth University, to foster research training in the emerging field of Cognitive Innovation.
-CogNovo offers transdisciplinary training that combines scientific studies of the neural correlates and mechanisms of creativity, with investigations into the role of creativity in human cognition, and their application in sustainable technological and social innovation...
+CogNovo was an Innovative Doctoral Programme, funded by the EU Marie Skłodowska Curie initiative and the University of Plymouth, to foster research training in the emerging field of Cognitive Innovation.
+Between 2014 and 2017, CogNovo offered transdisciplinary training that combined scientific studies of the neural correlates and mechanisms of creativity, with investigations into the role of creativity in human cognition, and their application in sustainable technological and social innovation.

 16..18 August 2017

 CogNovo Colloquium on Experiences and Applications of Cognitive Innovation — with keynote speaker Joel Pearson.

 The CogNovo research fellows invited to ColLaboratoire, a project based summer school on collaborative interdisciplinarity.

 A seminar series for which we invited 29 world class researchers to Plymouth to give us insights into their work.

 CogNovo offered a choice of 25 focussed research projects.
 Each project was supervised by a multidisciplinary team of experts and offered opportunities for secondments to international academic and commercial partners.